johager/task/README.md

 # Task

-This repo is for the Devmountain iOS Bootcamp Task app.
+This is the Devmountain iOS App Developer Bootcamp exercise Task app.

 The app has a list of tasks and a task detail view.